Americans spend on average six hours cleaning up their homes. But is that enough?

+Vacuum high traffic areas at least weekly and the entire home monthly because clean carpet means clean air!
 Give your home a good deep clean and breathe free again.
 A nice scrub down might be all it takes to reduce or end your allergies.

 Your home is lived-in, but is it so messy you dread inviting people over?
 Spending some time cleaning up every day keeps your mess manageable and makes your home more inviting.